AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 By default, :cpp:`DistributionMapping` uses an algorithm based on space filling curve to determine the distribution.
-One can change the default via :cpp:`ParmParse` parameter ``DistributionMapping.strategy``.
+One can change the default via the :cpp:`ParmParse` parameter ``DistributionMapping.strategy``.
 ``KNAPSACK`` is a common choice that is optimized for load balance.
 One can also explicitly construct a distribution.
-:cpp:`DistributionMapping` class allows the user to have complete control by passing an array of integers.
+The :cpp:`DistributionMapping` class allows the user to have complete control by passing an array of integers that represent the mapping of grids to processes.

 .. highlight:: c++